CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ## Warming up: Running your first Python program

-Using the “random” library, we write a code that generates a random number between 1 and 20.
-Then let the player guess the number introduced, displaying if the number is to low or high.
-The game ends either when the number is guesses correctly.
+Using the “random” library, we have written some code that generates a random number between 1 and 20.
+Then let the player guess the number drawn, replying if the user's introduced number is above or below.
+The game ends when the number is correctly guessed.

 ```
 import random